 You can apply for a Blue Badge online.

 It is a quick and easy way to;

 - or to reapply if you already have a badge.

-If you aren’t able to apply online yourself you could ask someone to help, such as:
+If you're not able to apply online yourself you could ask someone to help, such as:

 - support group

 There are other websites that offer to help apply for your Blue Badge but they may charge for this service.
 To avoid paying extra, apply direct through the link below.